When will interest rates rise (or be cut)? – Latest predictions

 Should you fix your mortgage rate now?

-Even if you are currently on a fixed-rate mortgage, where the fixed period isn't due to expire for another 6 months, it is possible to lock in a cheap rate now, which will start when your current fixed deal ends, avoiding any early redemption charges from your existing lender.
+Even if you are currently on a fixed-rate mortgage, where the fixed period isn't due to expire for another 6 months, it is possible to lock in a new rate now, which will start when your current fixed deal ends, avoiding any early redemption charges from your existing lender.

 1. Click the link above